Insurance Dispute FAQs

 When you file a claim for insurance bad faith, you can expect your insurance company to comply—whether voluntarily or by court order.
 You may also be entitled to compensation above the original value of your claim.
 In both Massachusetts and Rhode Island, the law provides for additional remedies, which may include compensation for attorneys’ fees and punitive damages.

 If you’ve been injured or suffered property losses, it can be difficult to tell if what you’re experiencing is just part of the process or if it qualifies as bad faith.
 If you think something is wrong, it probably is.
 The best thing you can do is speak with an experienced attorney.
-Contact Bottaro Law today for a free case review.
+Contact the Bottaro Law Firm, LLC today for a free case review.